Eywek/blog/_posts/2022-09-25-build-workflow-validation-system.md

 ## 1st step: Using Typescript

 At Reelevant, our main language is Typescript, we use it in our backend and in our React frontend.
-It allow us to easily code share utils and typings and everyone in the tech team is able to work in both codebases.
+It allows us to easily code share utils and typings and everyone in the tech team is able to work in both codebases.

-The main idea was to be able to define our nodes with Typescript, since Typescript doesn't help us to perform validation at runtime we've searched a runtime type system based on Typescript.
+The main idea was to be able to define our nodes with Typescript, since Typescript doesn't help us perform validation at runtime we've searched a runtime type system based on Typescript.
 And we've found [io-ts](https://github.com/gcanti/io-ts) which is quite used and was fulfilling our requirements (now there is also [zod](https://github.com/colinhacks/zod) which wasn't ready/known when we first started the project in early 2020).

 With io-ts we could easily define each node configuration that could be used to perform runtime validation.